makersacademy/chitter-challenge/README.md

 ### Comments

-User Story 2
+User Story 2 (Complete)
 As a maker
 So that I can see what others are saying
 I want to see all peeps in reverse chronological order

 I attempted User Story 2 first as it seemed like viewing all posts would come before being able to add to those posts.
 This was done by testing and creating a .all method in Chitter.rb.
 I then had to edit the chitter.erb page to display the posts.
 The results displayed were initially in chronological order, which was changed using 'reverse_each' in chitter.erb.

-User Story 1
+User Story 1 (Complete)
 As a Maker
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter

 I made a new route for '/chitter/new'.
 I wrote the feature test for adding a new post then created a new.erb in the views that gave the option to type up a post in the box and submit it to the /chitter page via a post method.
 This meant using params on 'post'.
 I created and tested a self.create method that interacted with pg to get the new post added to the data table and showing up on the /chitter page that it had been redirected to.

+User Story 3
+As a Maker
+So that I can better appreciate the context of a peep I want to see the time at which it was made

+Earlier on, I added an additional column to my data tables called 'time'.
+I can see that this is working and shows the date and time of when each entry is made.

 -